eoinroe/MTLRaytracing/README.md

 # MTLRaytracing

-Peter Shirley's Ray Tracing In One Weekend recreated with the new Metal ray tracing API
+Peter Shirley's Ray Tracing in One Weekend recreated with the new Metal ray tracing API